Skip to content

 java_vec = to_java_float_array(vec_np)

-# Use with vertex
+# Use with SQL parameter binding

 to_python_array(java_vector, use_numpy=True)